seen = {}

 @z *= n

-Divides each parameters by the supplied scalar value.
-Excludes @w
+return @Divides each parameters by the supplied scalar value.
+Excludes @w.

 divide : (n) ->